tigoe/mqtt-examples/readme.md

 ## JavaScript Clients

-For JavaScript clients, there are multiple libraries.
-The examples here use the [Eclipse PAHO library](https://www.eclipse.org/paho/index.php?page=clients/js/index.php) and the [mqtt.js library](https://github.com/mqttjs/MQTT.js#readme).
+For JavaScript clients, the most common library is the [mqtt.js library](https://github.com/mqttjs/MQTT.js#readme), which is written for both browsers and for node.js.
+There is a second library from the Eclipse foundation, the [Eclipse PAHO library](https://github.com/eclipse-paho/paho.mqtt.javascript), but it appears to be no longer supported by the foundation.
 They both have similar functionality, but the mqtt.js library has a bit simpler syntax, and it can be used both in the browser and in node.js scripts.

 **NOTE:** Both of these clients use webSockets to connect to an MQTT broker initially, because they come from the browser, and browsers, can't use MQTT as of this writing (Feb.
 2025).
 So if you are using a local broker like mosquitto, make sure it's set up to receive connections via webSockets as well as via MQTT.